lesin/awesome-tools/readme.md

-The list of tools I use on my Mac OS X.
+The list of tools I use on my Mac OS X + dotfiles.

 ## CLI tools